Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

 \subsubsection{Source Size Assessment}

-After the PSF model has been fitted to all sources, and the Kron flux has been measured for all sources, PSPhot uses these two measurements, along with some additional pixel-level analysis, to determine the size class of the object.
-If the object is large compared to a PSF, it is considered to be {\em extended} and will be fitted with a galaxy model (or possibly another type of extended source model in special cases).
-If the object is small compared to a PSF, it is considered to be a {\em cosmic ray} and masked.
+After the PSF model has been fitted to all sources, and the Kron flux has been measured for all sources, \ippprog{psphot} uses these two measurements, along with some additional pixel-level analysis, to determine the size class of the source.
+Sources identified as extended will be fitted with a galaxy model (or possibly another type of extended source model in special cases).
+If the source is small compared to a PSF, it is considered to be a {\em cosmic ray} and masked.

 Extended sources are identified as those for which the Kron magnitude is significantly brighter than the PSF magnitude when compared to a PSF star.
-The value $dMagKP = m_{\rm Kron} - m_{\rm PSF}$, the difference between the PSF and Kron magnitudes, is calculated for each object.
-The median of $dMagKP$ is calculated for the PSF stars.
-This median is subtracted from $dMagKP$ for each star.
+The value $\delta M_{rm KP} = m_{\rm Kron} - m_{\rm PSF}$, the difference between the PSF and Kron magnitudes, is calculated for each source.
+The median of $\delta M_{rm KP}$ is calculated for the PSF stars.
+This median is subtracted from $\delta M_{rm KP}$ for each star.
 The result is divided by the quadrature error of the PSF and Kron magnitudes and called \code{extNsigma}.
-If \code{extNsigma} is larger than \code{PSPHOT.EXT.NSIGMA.LIMIT} (3.0), the object is considered to be extended.
+If \code{extNsigma} is larger than \code{PSPHOT.EXT.NSIGMA.LIMIT} (3.0), the source is considered to be extended and the flag bit \code{PM_SOURCE_MODE_EXT_LIMIT} is set for the source.

-Cosmic Rays are identified by a combination of the Kron magnitude and the second-moment width of the object in the minor axis direction.
+Cosmic rays are identified by a combination of the Kron magnitude and the second-moment width of the source in the minor axis direction.
 The second-moment in the minor axis direction is calculated from $M_{xx}, M_{xy}, M_{yy}$ as follows:

-If $M_{\rm minor} < 1.2$ pixels$^2$ and the instrumental Kron magnitude is $< -5.5$, then the object is identified as a cosmic ray and the associated pixels are masked.
+If $M_{\rm minor} < 0.8$ pixels$^2$ and the signal-to-noise of the flux measured in the moments analysis $> 7$, then the source is identified as a cosmic ray and the associated pixels are masked.
+These values are tuned empirically for the PV3 analysis based on cosmic rays identified in the GPC1 images.
+Sources which are determined to the a cosmic ray in this manner have the flag bit \code{PM_SOURCE_MODE_DEFECT} set.

+The pixels of any suspected cosmic ray identified above are examined in additional detail to make a final judgement.
+The Laplacian edge detection algorithm based on \cite{2001PASP..113.1420V} is used to check for sharp edges in the flux distribution.
+If the sharpness exceeds a defined limit, then the pixels are masked and the flag bit \code{PM_SOURCE_MODE_CR_LIMIT} is set for the source.